sairamreddy2211/next123/README.md

-# Next123 - Interactive Learning Platform
+# PipeCode Admin - Interactive Learning Platform

 A modern Next.js learning platform that provides interactive coding experiences with problem-solving, video learning, and comprehensive course management tools for educators and administrators.